 Previously, there was a 40-hour per fortnight work restriction on student visa holders.
 Combined with the cost of study and living, this made it difficult for overseas students.
 Since the pandemic, this rule doesn’t exist anymore.
 Now there are no hourly restrictions!
 This means that you can work in construction on the days you’re not studying, leaving you enough money to get by.

 If your partner or family is already in Australia and is on a visa that can sponsor you, then you can work in construction as soon as you land.

 What Do I Do When I Arrive In Australia?

-Once you’ve found accommodation, have oriented yourself in your city of choice then you can begin your career in construction.
+Once you’ve found accommodation, and have oriented yourself in your city of choice then you can begin your career in construction.

 Once you have your White Card you should kit yourself out in PPE.
 Hardware stores like Bunnings carry everything you need although specialist PPE stories like RSEA do as well.
-Some construction sites will not allow elastic sided boots so it’s best to buy boots that lace up.
+Some construction sites will not allow elastic-sided boots so it’s best to buy boots that lace up.
 Remember, they must be steel capped.

 With your White Card and PPE sorted you can begin looking for work.
 One of the best construction jobs is labour hire.
 This is where you work for a business that sends you to other businesses to work.
 It’s a great role for experienced and inexperienced construction workers alike.
 It’s also a great choice for immigrants because you will see a lot of your new city in a very short time.

 You can find a great labour hire company here.